xiomaraquinonez/Blog/index.md

 **touch:** command used to update the access date and/or modification date of a computer file or directory

 **bundler:** exit from dependency hell, and ensures that the gems needed are present in development, staging, and production

+## Tuesday, December 3

+**localhost, 127.0.0.1:** referring to when a server is used on your own computer

+**bundle server:** a server for applications using the build-bundle package

+**ctrl + c:** a shortcut key used to copy highlighted text or another object into the clipboard